ktbarnes/SlackRchat/README.md

           - server.js is where instance of server app is created
 * Test
      - can run tests through node by running 'mocha' in the terminal in your root directory

+Installing dependencies and Getting Started

+run “npm install” - all node dependencies are listed in package.json In a separate tab in the terminal, run “npm start” to start the server In a separate tab in the terminal, run "webpack -w" to get the bundle file in the dist directory started